thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

         block_start: 10
         block_end: 50

-.. note:: This model is specific for the CCD detector.
+.. note:: This model is specific for the :term:`CCD` detector.

 .. autofunction:: charge_blocks